On the morning of February 24th, 2022, Russian forces launched a multi-pronged invasion by land, air, and sea on Ukraine.

-As Russia’s invasion entered its 10th month, new waves of attacks on Ukraine’s energy infrastructure have left millions without electricity, also affecting access to water and heating in Ukraine at a time when temperatures are below zero in many parts of the country.
+The deadly conflict continues unabated.
+Even as Ukrainian forces made significant ground gains in recent months, strikes by Russia against Ukraine on civilian targets exacerbated concern for humanitarian needs in the midst of winter.
+Concern also escalated for the global food crisis caused by the war as the one-year mark of the invasion of Russia in Ukraine approaches next month.
+New waves of attacks on Ukraine’s energy infrastructure have left millions without electricity, also affecting access to water and heating in Ukraine during winter weather.
 Several regions were completely disconnected from electricity, and the entirety of Kyiv – with a population of around 3 million – was left without water access for several days due to Russian strikes.
-Many months of war has caused widespread destruction and killed thousands of civilians, including many children.
+Many months of war have caused widespread destruction and killed thousands of civilians, including many children.
 Cities have been reduced to rubble, with virtually no part of the country untouched.
 In June, the World Health Organization reported hundreds of attacks on healthcare facilities and personnel.
 By August, 7 million people affected by the war had fled Ukraine, while nearly 7 million people were displaced within Ukraine, all searching for safety from the violence and destruction.

 Watch the video report from Poland on the programs now helping people affected by the war deal with the trauma of violence and loss.
 Just click on the arrow.

-Please continue to scroll down through different perspectives of this conflict to watch and read the personal stories from Valeriy and Oleisa, Volodomyrand his team of volunteers and many more as they share their ground view of war from up close.
+Please continue to scroll down through our response and the different perspectives of this conflict to watch, and read the personal stories from Valeriy and Oleisa, Volodomyrand his team of volunteers and many more as they share their ground view of war from up close.

 An injured man is helped over a river where the Irpin bridge used to be.
 March 7, 2022.
 (Photo: Eric Bouvet/VII/Redux)

-Since February 24, Americares has delivered more than 242 tons of medicine and medical supplies valued at over $48 million to health facilities and responders in Ukraine and more shipments are planned.
+Since February 24, 2022, Americares has delivered more than 280 tons of medicine and medical supplies valued at over $54 million to health facilities and responders in Ukraine and more shipments are planned.
 These shipments include antibiotics, IV fluids, wound care supplies, labor and delivery supplies and trauma kits.
-In addition, Americares has awarded more than $2 million in grants to more than 40 organizations supporting health in Poland, Romania, Slovakia and Ukraine.
+In addition, Americares has awarded more than $3 million in grants to more than 51 organizations supporting health in Poland, Romania, Slovakia and Ukraine.
+The funds are being used for multiple projects.
+Our grants include funding for generators for 25 health facilities in Ukraine to ensure they can operate during power cuts.

 The war has affected everyone in Ukraine, but it is particularly cruel to pregnant women.
 The health effects on pregnant women are stark.
 Since the beginning of the war, a regional hospital in western Ukraine has seen a significant increase in premature births, from 3.56 percent of all births before the war to 13 percent in the first months after the war began in February.
 Read a story about Americares efforts to meet this challenge.